stereoplegic/structor/docs/README.md

 ### Getting familiar with Structor's Workspace

 After the first opening you'll see the workspace page.
-We may call it a page bacause it behaves as the real pages in the browser.
+We may call it a page bacause it behaves as the real page in the browser.
 But there are two modes in the workspace.

 The first mode is an editing mode.
 In the editing mode we can cut, paste, duplicate, delete, replace, change style of any component on the page.

-> On a separate note, we should understand what is a component and component model in terms of the Structor's workspace.
+> __On a separate note__, we should understand what is a component and component model in terms of the Structor's workspace.
 The page in the workspace consists of multiple React components.
 Although, the page is not a React component itself, as you may thought, the page is just a tree of components models which are written in JSON.
 See detailed explanation of what is a component model in section [A component model](https://github.com/ipselon/structor/blob/master/docs/designing-ui.md#a-component-model) of this guide.

 The second mode is a preview mode.
-In the preview mode you are able to see how page look and try how it works in the browser.
+In the preview mode you are able to see how page looks and try how it works in the browser.

 On the left vertical toolbar you may find two buttons which are responsible for switching between modes: